Age for buying tobacco, nicotine products in Virginia is now 21

 “As the Commonwealth’s authority responsible for enforcement of laws pertaining to alcohol and nicotine products, Virginia ABC offers free training to help alcohol and nicotine product retailers to better understand this new law, as well as other ABC rules and regulations,” said Virginia ABC’s Chief Executive Officer Travis Hill.

-Virginia ABC has also helped retailers update signs related to nicotine product usage at 18 years old. by offering a downloadable sign to replace them with that shows the new age required by law.
+Virginia ABC has also helped retailers update signs related to nicotine product usage at 18-years-old by offering a downloadable sign to replace them with that shows the new age required by law.

 The new law still allows active-duty military aged 18 or older with a valid military ID to buy tobacco and nicotine products.